Keeping sheep as pets

 You need to consider if you have enough time to care for sheep.
 You need to have a plan for their care if you go out of town or become incapacitated.
 You also need to have an exit plan: what will you do with the sheep if they don't work out?
 Sometimes, it can be difficult to get people to adopt pet sheep, especially in a timely fashion.

 Any breed of sheep can be raised as a pet or companion.
 It is usually a matter of personal preference or sometimes the result of circumstances.
 Unlike goats, there aren't really miniature breeds of sheep, though mature size varies considerably among breeds, from less than 100 pounds to over 200 pounds.
 Two of the smallest breeds are Soay (ewes weighing only 50 lbs.) and Olde English Babydoll Southdowns (18-24 inches tall).
 The Shetland is another small breed.

-Hair sheep are a good choice because they don't require shearing or docking.
+Hair sheep are the best good choice because they don't require shearing or docking.
 Their coats contain a mixture of hair and wool that sheds annually.
 They are also more tolerent of heat and more resistant to worm parasites.
 Crossbred sheep are a better choice than purebreds because of "hybrid vigor."
 In other words, they are hardier and more disease-resistant.
 They are also usually less expensive to purchase.
 Heritage or other landrace breeds are another good choice for pets, especially if you plan to breed your sheep.